9 Gibbs Energy

 \[ \left(\frac{\partial G}{\partial P} \right)_{T,\{n_i\}}=V \]

-We can now turn the attention to the second coefficient that gives how the Gibbs free energy changes when the pressure change.
+We can now turn the attention to the second coefficient that gives how the Gibbs energy changes when the pressure change.
 To do this, we put the system at constant \(T\) and \(\{n_i\}\), and then we consider infinitesimal variations of \(G\).
 From eq.
 (8.8):

 \[\begin{equation} dG = VdP -SdT +\sum_i\mu_i dn_i \quad \xrightarrow{\text{constant}\; T,\{n_i\}} \quad dG = VdP, \tag{9.12} \end{equation}\]